• Skip to primary navigation

 Braid the Rosinenbrot dough into one loaf.

-7. Transfer the braided loaf to the parchment lined sheet pan and again cover with the dish cloth.
+7. Transfer the braided loaf to the parchment-lined sheet pan and again cover it with the dishcloth.
 Let the loaf rise for another 20 minutes.

 9. Once the dough is nice and fluffy, brush the loaf with the topping mixture of egg yolk and milk.
 Sprinkle the sliced almonds on top.
-You can also sprinkle coarse sugar over the Rosinenbrot if you like.
+You can also sprinkle coarse sugar over the raisin bread if you like.

 Brush the proofed loaf of Raisin Bread with eggwash and sprinkle woth sliced almonds for a really fancy treat!